Over 40 Rescued After Ice Floe Breaks Off In Lake Erie

-A total of 46 ice fisherman had to be rescued Saturday when the ice floe they were standing on broke loose near Catawba Island on the Ohio side of Lake Erie, NBC News reports.
+A total of 46 ice fisherman had to be rescued on Saturday when the ice floe they were standing on broke loose near Catawba Island on the Ohio side of Lake Erie, NBC News reports.

 “It happened really fast,” said Tony Adkins, who was on the ice for about 20 minutes before the cracks began to appear.
 “We didn’t know there was open water beyond us.
 You live and you learn, I guess.”

-As temperatures rose throughout the morning, the large ice floes which had broken off itself separated into smaller chunks.
+As temperatures rose throughout the morning, the large ice floes, which had broken off itself, separated into smaller chunks.
 Incidentally, this breakup actually made it easier for rescue personnel to navigate in between the floating ice and make their way to each of the stranded fishermen.
 Boats and helicopters were used to bring everyone to safety.

-Local fire and emergency agencies plus the Ohio Department of Natural Resources joined the Coast Guard in the daunting rescue efforts.
-By about 11:00 a.m., less than three hours after the initial emergency call, everyone was safe.
+Local fire and emergency agencies, plus the Ohio Department of Natural Resources, joined the Coast Guard in the daunting rescue efforts.
+By 11 a.m., less than three hours after the initial emergency call, everyone was safe.
 The Coast Guard called the ordeal a “mass rescue” due to the number of individuals stranded.

 Ice fishing on Lake Erie.
 Brrrr. pic.twitter.com/FIPqCqzb00